How to Install Metal Roofing Over Shingles?

 To install metal roofing over shingles, you need to do the following steps:

 • Protection.
-Hide the shrubs (safety) under the roof space with the help of plastic layers while removing shingles.
-Reduce the mess, protect the plants.
+Hide the shrubs (for safety) under the roof space with plastic layers while removing shingles.
+This will reduce the mess and protect the plants.

 • Use a crowbar to loosen your chimneys around roof features.

-• Begin with the top row of roof shingles and loosen them in a structure.
+• Begin by loosening the top row of roof shingles.
 After completing the first row, go to the second and repeat, taking out the nails row by row.
 Continue this excavation until you reach the last row.

-• After pulling out the shingles, scrape off the remaining nails that might be embedded in the roof skin with the help of a crowbar or a hammer claw.
+• After pulling out the shingles, scrape off any remaining nails that might be embedded in the roof skin with a crowbar or a hammer claw.

 • A spatula can be used to remove the roof tiles.
 In that case, you will protect ventilation airways.